mtvee/ci-wiki/README.md

     on a production server*
   * it requires MySQL (it would be nice to use disk too)
   * PHP 5+ only
-  * it uses a kludge'd textile formatting (real wiki formatting would be nicer)
   * there is no documentation (erm...)

 Setup